 Blacklist and Whitelist

-- Application Name – This field contains the application’s full name, or part of the name, as found in the G Suite Marketplace or the Apps Audit section.
+- Application Name – This field contains the application’s full name, or part of the name, as found in the G Suite Marketplace or in the Apps Audit section.

 - Application Category – Detects all applications under the defined application category.